Colon Cancer Screening (cont.)

 - Summary of colon cancer screening

-Who should consider genetic counseling and testing?
+Who should consider genetic counseling and testing and how is it conducted?

 Genetic counseling followed by genetic testing should be considered for individuals as well as their family members when there are: